 I stayed at… Mea Culpa

 At $23 for a comfortable double room with wet-room style ensuite a ten minutes walk from the centre of town, these rooms are great value.
-I liaised with Ben over email to book my room and paid on check out.
 The wifi is great and there are free bicycles available.

 I also recommend… Rikitikitavi

 Home to an atmospheric bar and restaurant upstairs, this is arguably the best place to stay in town.
 With an enviable position on the river and swanky rooms, it's the ultimate upmarket option (rooms start at around $50 per night).
 If you can’t afford staying here, make sure you visit for a happy hour cocktail or dinner!

 From Sihanoukville, expect a minibus to take around 3 hours and cost in the region of $7.
 There are around 3 - 6 departures a day depending on the season - your guesthouse should be able to help you book your bus ticket.

 To get to or from Kep, take a tuk tuk for between $10 and $15 one way, depending on the time of day.
 It can be a dusty 45-minute journey so bring a scarf and sunglasses to protect your eyes!

 From Phnomh Penh, coaches and minibuses cost between $8 and $10, the latter of which usually pick you up from your accommodation.
 They tend to take around 4 hours.